Table of Contents

 Now let’s look at the pros and cons of the Route4Me route planner.

 - Route4Me comes with a built-in GPS tracking feature that helps you monitor vehicles and drivers in real-time.
 So, if anything goes wrong, you can immediately take corrective actions.
 For example, you can track aggressive driving, drivers slacking off, and vehicle breakdowns.

 - It comes with in-app voice-guided navigation so your drivers never have to look down at a map on a phone (especially in low-light or high-traffic conditions).
-They also don’t need to use one app for route planning and a different app for navigation.
+They also don’t need to use an app for route planning and a totally separate app for navigation.

 - Route4Me comes with an in-app address scanner that helps you scan the address on each package within minutes, suggests geocoded address options to choose from, and lets you instantly add scanned addresses to new or planned routes.

 - It comes with an eSignature feature that helps customers sign for deliveries directly on your drivers’ smartphones.
 You’ll never lose a confirmation again.

 - Route4Me’s route planner app comes with a weather map layer feature that shows you real-time weather conditions, so you can avoid delays, arrive on time, and keep your customers happy.